pokt-network/poktroll/docusaurus/docs/operate/quickstart/docker_compose_walkthrough.md

 - Suppliers may have been staked, but the RelayMiner is no longer running.
 - Pocket does not currently have on-chain quality-of-service
 - Pocket does not currently have supplier jailing
-- You can follow along with [buildwithgrove/path](https://github.com/buildwithgrove/path) for what we'll open source.